GI Thought Leaders on Twitter

 Blogs and newsletters are great, but social media is a vital part of the healthcare conversation.
-Influencers share the latest research, health tips, upcoming events and other information related to their field of interest.
-By following influencers on social media in particular diseases, you get “real-time” updates, insights and access to conversations or viewpoints you won’t get anywhere else.
+Influencers share the latest research, health tips, upcoming events, and other information related to their field of interest.
+By following GI thought leaders on Twitter, you get “real-time” updates, insights and access to conversations or viewpoints you won’t get anywhere else.

 For gastroenterology and liver diseases, check out these Twitter accounts that we love to follow.

 - Andrew Muir, MD @AMuir_DukeGI

 Dr. Muir is Chief of GI at Duke University Division of Gastroenterology in Durham, NC.
 Dr. Muir is outspoken about ending hepatitis infections and share what’s happening at his institution as well as others to research this disease.
 Learn what’s happening at Duke University and what Dr. Muir is following day-to-day.

 2. Deborah Fisher, MD @DrDeborahFisher

 Dr. Fisher is a researcher and physician at Duke University.
 She consistently shares research, news and tips related to GI, as well as other interesting health news.
 Follow her to keep tabs on the latest research, presentations, speeches and podcasts.

 3. Sue Wang, MD @swang8

 Dr. Wang is a physician and President-Elect of the World Hepatitis Alliance.
 On and offline, she’s an influencer in the hepatitis medical community.
 As an individual living with hepatitis B, she has a unique perspective as a patient, practitioner, researcher and advocate.
 Follow her for highlights on the latest presentations and research into liver diseases.